Eric Weinstein is not most interesting as a collection of labels.

 Why Eric Weinstein belongs here

-Eric Weinstein belongs here because he captures a real and still-active style of public argument.
+Eric Weinstein belongs here because he captures a still-active style of public argument.
 He is one of the people who helped turn institutional doubt into an audience, and audience into a platform.

 That is a more durable story than the old clip package.